How to maximize your Alaska Airlines companion fare

 - Travelers with elite status may be eligible for an instant upgrade without redeeming anything.
-MVP members can upgrade Y, S, and B fares, and MVP Gold or 75K members can upgrade Y, S, B, M, and H fares.
+MVP members can upgrade Y or S fares, MVP Gold can upgrade Y, S, B or M fares, and 75K members can upgrade Y, S, B, M, or H fares.

-If an advance upgrade isn’t available at the time of booking, you should still add yourself to the complimentary upgrade waitlist because priority is determined by time of request after elite level.
+If an advance upgrade isn’t available at the time of booking, you should still add yourself to the complimentary upgrade waitlist.
 If you’re lucky, more upgrades will become available later, and at that time you can call an agent to process the advance upgrade manually.

 This credit card program is issued and administered by Bank of America, N.A.
 Visa and Visa Signature are registered trademarks of Visa International Service Association and are used by the issuer pursuant to license from Visa U.S.A.
 Inc.